Multi-view imaging in networked sensing systems: A covariance-based approach: Introduction

 \begin{itemize}

-\item In Phase I, we propose a novel covariance-based framework for single-view imaging.
-We reveal that the sample covariance matrix of the received signals is sufficient for imaging.
-Specifically, based on the maximum likelihood (ML) criterion and target geometric characteristics, we formulate the imaging problem as an estimation problem of effective scattering intensities over discretized grid points, where the target is recovered by grids exhibiting high intensity values.
-Compared to FFT and CS based methods that need to estimate instantaneous channels, our approach significantly reduces the number of parameters to be estimated by leveraging channel statistical properties, thereby enabling high-quality imaging even in the scenario with narrowband and small aperture.
+\item We devise an advanced two-phase framework that exploits spatial resolution to achieve precise imaging of extended targets.
+Specifically, in Phase I, each RBS constructs an individual image of the extended targets from its own view by leveraging the spatial resolution provided by its own antenna array and that of TBS.
+In Phase II, the CPU fuses these individual results to construct a higher-quality image of all the targets, where the spatial diversity gain offered by multi-view observations at distributed RBSs is fully exploited.

-\item To enhance the imaging performance, we incorporate grid position optimization into the proposed covariance-based single-view imaging framework.
-This enables dynamic adjustment of grid points to better align with target geometries, thereby improving the quality of environment reconstruction.
-Both theoretical analysis and simulation results demonstrate the significant advantage of employing dynamic grids over employing fixed and excessively dense grid points for imaging.
+\item In Phase I, we propose a novel covariance-based approach for single-view imaging of extended targets at each RBS.
+Specifically, we first discretize the region of interest into grids.
+Then, we formulate a penalized maximum likelihood (ML) problem to alternatively estimate the effective scattering intensity for each grid point and update the grid positions, where both the sample covariance matrix of received signals and the property that extended targets typically occupy multiple adjacent grids are exploited.
+The targets can be recovered by the grids with high intensity values.
+Compared to FFT and CS based methods that need to estimate instantaneous channels, our approach significantly reduces the number of estimated variables.
+Moreover, by performing grid position optimization, grid shapes are dynamically adjusted to better align with target geometries.
+The advantage of employing dynamic grids over employing excessively dense and fixed grids for imaging is demonstrated.

-\item We propose a novel multi-view fusion scheme for Phase II, where cross-disciplinary concepts and tools from computer vision that are highly new in the field of imaging are introduced.
-The fusion task is challenging because grid topologies are heterogeneous and receiver fields of view are distinct and unknown.
-To this end, we develop an edge-preserving natural neighbor interpolation (EP-NNI) method to map each single-view image onto a set of common and finer grids while preserving edge features.
-Then, we establish an optimization framework to fuse these interpolated results, which selects the subset of receivers that are ``informative'' on the scattering intensity of each grid, and updates the fused intensity based on this subset and target geometric features in an alternative~manner.
+\item In Phase II, we propose a novel multi-view fusion scheme, where cross-disciplinary concepts and tools from computer vision are introduced.
+The fusion task is challenging because grid topologies are heterogeneous and RBS fields of view are distinct and unknown.
+To this end, we design an edge-preserving natural neighbor interpolation (EP-NNI) method to map each single-view image onto a unified set of grids while preserving edge features.
+Then, we formulate an optimization problem to fuse interpolated results, which is solved by selecting the subset of RBSs that are ``informative'' on the scattering intensity corresponding to each grid, and updating the fused intensity based on this subset and target geometric features via the alternating optimization (AO) technique.